< !--Google Tag Manager-- > General Information | Utah Valley University Academic Catalog

 Directory information is information contained in a student's education records that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory information at UVU is name, student ID, telephone number(s), UVU email address, photographs, participation in officially recognized activities and sports, weight and height of members of athletic teams, home city and state, verification of current enrollment, dates of enrollment, degrees conferred (including dates of conferral), major or field of study/concentration, and honors received.

-Directory information may be released without the student's signed and dated written consent unless they exercise their right to withhold its release.
+Directory information may be released without the student's written consent unless the student exercises their right to withhold its release.
 If the student chooses to exercise their right to withhold directory information, the following consequences may apply (not an exhaustive list):

-- University personnel cannot discuss anything with the student over the phone or even confirm their enrollment at UVU unless they first volunteer their UVID and security phrase.
-If they do not or cannot volunteer this information over the phone, they must appear in person or contact us via email with their UVU student email address
+• University personnel cannot discuss anything with the student over the phone or even confirm their enrollment at UVU unless they first volunteer their UVID and security phrase.
+If the student does not or cannot volunteer this information over the phone, they must appear in person or contact the university via email with their UVU student email address.

 Procedures

-The following are the basic procedures for a student exercising their rights under FERPA.
-Students should contact the Registrar’s Office for additional details.
+The following are the basic procedures for exercising FERPA rights.
+Contact the Registrar’s Office for additional details.

-Many of the student's education records are available to them electronically through the online UVU student portal.
-If a student cannot review their records online, or certain records are not found online, they shall submit a written request (from their assigned student email address, or on paper with their signature) to the Registrar’s Office identifying the records they wish to inspect (contact information below).
+Many education records are available to students electronically through the online UVU student portal.
+If the student cannot review their records online, or certain records are not found online, they may submit a written request to the Registrar’s Office identifying the records they wish to inspect (contact information below).
+The Registrars Office requires a standard form to be completed and will provide that form when contacted.
 The Registrar’s Office will make appropriate arrangements for review and notify the student of the time and place where the records may be inspected.
-Under FERPA, the university has 45 days to comply with the request.
-Note that the university does not have to provide the student with a copy of their records to keep, though it may do so at its discretion.
-The student may purchase a copy of their official transcript at any time through the National Student Clearinghouse, UVU’s transcript partner.
+Under FERPA, the University has 45 days to comply with your request.
+The University does not have to provide copies of records, though it may do so at its discretion.
+A fee may be charged for copies of records.
+Students may purchase their official transcripts at any time through the National Student Clearinghouse, UVU’s transcript partner.

-Procedure: Request an Amendment to Education Records (and Request a Hearing)
+Procedure: Request Amendment of your Records (and Request a Hearing)

-If the student believes information in their education records is inaccurate, misleading, or otherwise in violation of their privacy rights, they can submit a written statement to the Registrar’s Office clearly identifying the part of the record they want changed and why they believe it is inaccurate, misleading, or in violation of their rights.
-The Registrar’s Office may request additional information or action from the student to facilitate this request.
+If a student believes information in their education records is inaccurate, misleading, or otherwise in violation of their privacy rights, the student can submit a written statement to the Registrar’s Office clearly identifying the part of the record they want to have amended and why they believe it is inaccurate, misleading, or in violation of your rights.
+The Registrar’s Office may request additional information or action from the stuednt, including the completion of a standard form.
 The Registrar’s Office will always notify the student of the decision in writing.
 If the Registrar’s Office decides not to amend the record as requested, the student has the right to request a hearing.

 Procedure: Withhold Directory Information

-The student may request their directory information be blocked/withheld/suppressed at any time through the Student Information Release Authorization (SIRA) system (https://apps.uvu.edu/sira).
+A student may request their directory information to be blocked/withheld/suppressed at any time through the Student Information Release Authorization (SIRA) system (https://apps.uvu.edu/sira).
 Contact the Registrar’s Office for more information.

 Procedure: File a Complaint with the U.S. Department of Education

-More information on FERPA is available from the Registrar’s Office.
+More information about FERPA is available from the Registrar's Office.

 Stop Campus Hazing